piersolano-98/gsa-feeds/README.md

-Open in Opposite Mode Option - Adds an option to open a long pressed URL in the respective other browsing mode
+Add instance segmentation and vision-eye mapping in Docs + Fix minor code bug in other real-world-projects (#6972)